zrrrzzt/gun-restrict-examples/README.md

 Examples of how to restrict writes and still have public reads with [GUN](https://github.com/amark/gun)

+# NOT UPDATED

+This is a bit out of sync at the moment.
+Maybe I'll fix it some day...

+Use at your own risk :-)

 ## Setup

 Clone or download the repo.